kwitaszek/SmartWatch/README.md

 #### Step 5:

 Check your tip of your soldering iron.
 If it has a melted solder on it, it is ready for soldering.
-If not, tin the tip with some iron on the tip, soak it in the spondge and put the iron in steel wool to get rid of the excess solder.
+If not, tin the tip with some iron, soak it in the spondge and put the iron in steel wool to get rid of the excess solder.

 ![](https://github.com/kwitaszek/SmartWatch/blob/master/Images/tip.png)